AlexanderSlokov/Security-Labs-Submission/Lab1Submission.md

 #### 1. Understanding Buffer Overflow

   - A buffer overflow occurs when data exceeds the allocated buffer limit, leading to overwriting adjacent memory regions, including the return address of functions.

-- **Importance of Checking Buffer Sizes:**
-  - Not thoroughly checking buffer sizes and input data can lead to severe security vulnerabilities.
+Not checking buffer sizes and input data can lead to security vulnerabilities.

 #### 2. Debugging and Analysis Skills